-COUNCIL OF GRAIN GROWER ORGANISATIONS LIMITED DIRECTORS' DECLARATION FOR THE YEAR ENDED 30 SEPTEMBER 2017
+COUNCIL OF GRAIN GROWER ORGANISATIONS LIMITED DIRECTORS' DECLARATION FOR THE YEAR ENDED 30 SEPTEMBER 2019

-The directors of the company declare that:
+The directors of the Company declare that:

-- the financial statements and notes are in accordance with the Corporations Act 2001, the Corporations Regulations 2001 and other mandatory professional reporting requirements and: - comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in Note 2 to the financial statements; and - give a true and fair view of the company's financial position as at 30 September 2017 and of its performance for the year ended on that date; - in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. the financial statements and notes are in accordance with the Corporations Act 2001, the Corporations Regulations 2001, Australian Accounting Standards and other mandatory professional reporting requirements and: - a. comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in Note 2; and - b. give a true and fair view of the Company's financial position as at 30 September 2019 and of its performance for the year ended on that date. - in the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.